Artist Residency Grants

 Application & Selection Process

-Prospective applicants should create an account in the Foundation’s grant management portal and then follow the Artist Residency Grant application instructions.
-The online application form and all documents noted below must be uploaded and submitted in the portal no later than May 31, 2021 to be considered.
-All submitted materials should be in Arabic or English:
+The 2024 arts and culture grant submission cycle, which includes Artist Residency Grants, will open early April 2024 with a closing deadline of June 1, 2024.
+Prospective applicants should create an account in the Foundation’s grant management portal and follow the Artist Residency Grant application instructions once submissions open.
+The online application form and all documents noted below must be uploaded and submitted in the grant management portal no later than June 1, 2024 to be considered.
+Materials may be submitted in Arabic or English:

 - Artist bio, photo, and professional statement (no more than 2 pages)